 If you contest a traffic ticket, the Violations Bureau will notify you of the hearing date and time.
 You must appear at the Courthouse as directed; failure to do so will result in the Court entering a judgment by default against you and assessing a fine.
 Depending upon the seriousness of the offense and your prior record, if any, the Court also has the authority to suspend your driver's license.

 At the Courthouse your case will be called along with numerous other cases.
-The presiding Judge will want to know whether you now wish to admit to the charge(s), speak with the District Attorney about your case, or proceed to hearing.
-You may choose to speak with the District Attorney concerning your case before deciding whether you wish a hearing.
+Depending on the county in which your case is heard, the presiding Judge may want to know whether you now wish to admit to the charge(s), speak with the District Attorney about your case, or proceed to hearing.
+If available, you may choose to speak with the District Attorney concerning your case before deciding whether you wish a hearing.
 You are under no obligation to speak to the District Attorney; he/she represents the State of Maine, not you.
 They cannot give you legal advice.
 They can tell you what disposition they would recommend to the Court with respect to your case if you decided not to contest the matter.
 You may attempt to convince the District Attorney that they should not proceed to hearing on your case, and/or that you have a meritorious defense to the charge(s).

 If you decide you wish a hearing, you should remember the following: